nette-discontinued/web-addons.nette.org/tests/libs/Mockery/README.markdown

     \Mockery::self()

 At times, you will discover that expectations on a mock include methods which need to return the same mock object (e.g. a common case when designing a Domain Specific Language (DSL) such as the one Mockery itself uses!).
-To facilitate this, calling \Mockery::self() will always return the last Mock Object created by calling \Mockery::mock().
+To facilitate this, calling
+\Mockery::self() will always return the last Mock Object created by calling
+\Mockery::mock().
 For example:

     $mock = \Mockery::mock('BazIterator')
         ->shouldReceive('next')
         ->andReturn(\Mockery::self())
         ->mock();

 The above class being mocked, as the next() method suggests, is an iterator.
 In many cases, you can replace all the iterated elements (since they are the same type many times) with just the one mock object which is programmed to act as discrete iterated elements.

+### Behaviour Modifiers

+When creating a mock object, you may wish to use some commonly preferred behaviours that are not the default in Mockery.

+    \Mockery:mock('MyClass')->shouldIgnoreMissing()

+The use of the shouldIgnoreMissing() behaviour modifier will label this mock object as a Passive Mock.
+In such a mock object, calls to methods which are not covered by expectations will return NULL instead of the usual complaining about there being no expectation matching the call.

+You can optionally prefer to return an object of type \Mockery\Undefined (i.e. a null object) (which was the 0.7.2 behaviour) by using an additional modifier:

+    \Mockery:mock('MyClass')->shouldIgnoreMissing()->asUndefined()

+The returned object is nothing more than a placeholder so if, by some act of fate, it's erroneously used somewhere it shouldn't it will likely not pass a logic check.

+    \Mockery::mock('MyClass')->makePartial()

+also

+    \Mockery::mock('MyClass')->shouldDeferMissing()

+Known as a Passive Partial Mock (not to be confused with real partial mock objects discussed later), this form of mock object will defer all methods not subject to an expectation to the parent class of the mock, i.e. MyClass.
+Whereas the previous shouldIgnoreMissing() returned NULL, this behaviour simply calls the parent's matching method.

 Expectation Declarations
 ------------------------